 Day Trip To Naples And Pompeii

-If you’re in the area for more than a couple of days, plan to get a driver or hop on a ferry to explore the city of Naples.
+If you’re in the area for more than a couple of days, plan to get a driver or hop on a ferry to tour the city of Naples.
 While Positano is seaside relaxation, visitors head to Naples for street food and the legendary history.
 You can simultaneously plan a visit to Pompeii (though it would be a very long day) or make another day trip to tour Pompeii and Mount Vesuvius.

 Eat The Local Dishes (And Drink The Local Wine)